Edgar-Donk/edgar-donk.github.io/README.md

 An even more lightning tour through the themes from tkinter.ttk and ttkthemes.

-Create a few specials to show what can be achieved, after that you are only limited by your imagination.
+Create a few specials to show what can be achieved then create a standalone version, after that you are only limited by your imagination.

 ## 01. Basics